TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/index.md

 ## Usage

-The workflow consist of two stages.
+The workflow consists of two stages.

 1. Pulling resource data from Gencode, UCSC and GATK.